deacon-kigo/kigo-pro-dashboard/documentation/demo/abc-fi.md

 Agent: "The welcome gift is an effective way to drive engagement and savings among new home buyers.”
 Agent: “To drive continuous engagement and top of wallet spend, I suggest including a full suite of partner-funded offers for essential moving and home setup services.
 These will be immediately available to the new home owner, ready for them to use during their move and as they get settled.
 Here are partner brands and offers relevant to new home buyers and relocation services"
 Section 3: Our Brand Partnership Network
-A visually appealing section showcasing featured offers Logos and offers to include:
+A visually appealing section showcasing featured offers from brand sponsors Logos and offers to include:
 Card 1 (Moving): U-Haul: 20% off any truck rental and 2X points Card 2 (Moving): Two Men and a Truck: Free box kit ($50 value) with any booked move.